Our team of high caliber engineers, scientists, mathematicians, and statisticians develop rigorous quantitative methods to build efficient and

 Problem-solving skills.
 Mathematicians must devise new solutions to problems encountered by scientists or engineers.

-The median annual wage for mathematicians was $111,110 in May 2015.
+The median annual wage for mathematicians is $111,110.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $56,200, and the highest 10 percent earned more than $167,250.

-In May 2015, the median annual wages for mathematicians in the top industries in which they worked were as follows:
+The median annual wages for mathematicians in the top industries in which they work are as follows:

 |Scientific research and development services||$127,080|